Stat184-Spring2025/Sec4_FP_JonasP_WillB_AlexH/README.md

 Processed.csv (Supplementary Dataset)
   - Contains student information their mental health status's.
 Also includes student responces to the original survey that was used to generate the dataset (39 Columns, 2029 Rows).

-Use this section to explain the structure of your repo.
-This should help visitors quickly figure out where they should look to find certain elements.
-Further, you can use this space to highlight and briefly explain important/key files in the repo.

 ## Data Sources and Acknowledgements
 - The primary dataset was sourced from Kaggle (Lifestyle Factors and Their Impact on Students)